 Two Weeks After Your Breast Augmentation...

 Getting blood rushing around your body isn’t good for healing so, for the first two weeks, you'll have been really good and not raised your heart rate.

-At the end of your second week post-op you should be okay for 'leg work' or light-impact cardio... think 'stationery bike' at the gym.
+At the end of your second week post-op you should be okay for 'leg work' or light-impact cardio... think 'stationary bike' at the gym.
 And that's only IF you feel like it.

-Many plastic surgeons will tell you stay away from working out for 4-6 weeks after breast surgery.
+Many plastic surgeons will tell you stay away from working out for 4-6 weeks after a breast augmentation.
 So your one month post-op milestone may be quite important to you if this is when you're allowed to hit the gym.

 You may feel ready to start more strenuous exercise (full cardio) about now... just make sure you strap the twins in to a super supportive bra.

 Push ups, dips, pull ups and bench pressing... if you're a weights kinda gal this is the exercise milestone you've been waiting for.

 Every plastic surgeon is different but some may clear you for the heavy pec workout from 8 weeks.